goodwithtech/dockle/README.md

 https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get

-> Avoid RUN apt-get upgrade and dist-upgrade, as many of the “essential” packages from the parent images cannot upgrade inside an unprivileged container.
+> Avoid `RUN apt-get upgrade` and `dist-upgrade`, as many of the “essential” packages from the parent images cannot upgrade inside an unprivileged container.

 ### DKL-DI-0004: Use apk add with `--no-cache`

 https://github.com/gliderlabs/docker-alpine/blob/master/docs/usage.md#disabling-cache

-> As of Alpine Linux 3.3 there exists a new --no-cache option for apk.
+> As of Alpine Linux 3.3 there exists a new `--no-cache` option for `apk`.
 It allows users to install packages with an index that is updated and used on-the-fly and not cached locally:
-> This avoids the need to use --update and remove /var/cache/apk/* when done installing packages.
+> This avoids the need to use `--update` and remove `/var/cache/apk/*` when done installing packages.

 ### DKL-DI-0005: Clear apt-get caches

-Use “apt-get clearn && rm -rf /var/lib/apt/lists/*` if use apt-get install
+Use `apt-get clearn && rm -rf /var/lib/apt/lists/*` after `apt-get install`.

 https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get
-> In addition, when you clean up the apt cache by removing /var/lib/apt/lists it reduces the image size, since the apt cache is not stored in a layer.
-Since the RUN statement starts with apt-get update, the package cache is always refreshed prior to apt-get install.
+> In addition, when you clean up the `apt cache` by removing `/var/lib/apt/lists` it reduces the image size, since the apt cache is not stored in a layer.
+Since the RUN statement starts with apt-get update, the package cache is always refreshed prior to `apt-get install`.

 ### DKL-DI-0006: Avoid `latest` tag